bitnami/charts/bitnami/jaeger/README.md

 ### Sidecars

-If additional containers are needed in the same pod as jaeger (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter inside each of the subsections: `collector`, `agent`, `query` .
+If additional containers are needed in the same pod as jaeger (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter inside each of the subsections: `collector`, `query` .

 ```yaml
 sidecars: